Private Norman Vivian Cheers

 The 19th Battalion was raised at Liverpool in New South Wales in March 1915 as part of the 5th Brigade.
 It fought in Gallipoli campaign and on the Western Front.
 The battalion is remembered for its grit and sacrifice, particularly in major Western Front battles

 The Liverpool training camp was the primary location for recruits in the 19th Battalion.
-Henry started his training.
+Norman started his training.
 For many it was their first time away from home.
 Men from every walk of life, from clerks and teachers to factory and shop workers, were crammed together.

 It involved marching and drilling with the rifle, cleaning and caring for personal equipment and being supervised and inspected in ways quite different to ordinary civilian life.
 For example, no boots should be allowed to get in a bad state of wear but must be sent to the bootmaker without delay for repair.
 Men who were found with hair long and unshaven had to have a haircut and shave